-Cotton gloves with a latex covering are different and help further by providing for moisture wicking but, still allow ventilation while weeding or using tools.
+Cotton gloves with a latex covering are different and help further by providing for moisture wicking but, still allow ventilation while pulling out some weeds, heavy planting, or using tools.

 Leather Garden Gloves For Tough Work!

-For pruning or sawing activities, it is best to use strong gloves made out of leather.
+For pruning or sawing activities, it is best to use strong and durable gloves made out of goatskin or synthetic leather.
 They are best for muddy and pond jobs which require lot of soil to stick to your hands.

-Leather gloves provide protection from thorns but cannot keep moisture away.
+Leather gloves provide protection from thorny bushes but cannot keep moisture away.
 Synthetic materials like nylon are used for making gloves as a moisture repellent.